Carrow Works: Use by J & J Colman Ltd

 J & J Colman Ltd acquired further adjacent land in the late 19th century, including the Carrow estate from the Martineau family, and more factory buildings were built, with several being rebuilt after a large fire in 1881.
+Also in the late 19th century, Carrow Works gained a local football team of the same name.
 The roof of one of the blocks was replaced after being damaged during World War II, and metal bridges and chutes were added between the buildings during the 20th century.
 All four blocks that made up the factory seemingly closed during the 1990s.

 Closures and redevelopment plans

 On 15 December 2017, co-owner of the site Britvic confirmed that it would close its operations at the Norwich factory, where it produced Robinsons and Fruit Shoot drinks, instead moving to Rugby, east London and Leeds.
 At the time, Britvic employed 249 people at the site.
 Unilever, which owns Colman's, had already stated that it may close its own operations if Britvic left the site.
 Modular building construction company Beattie Passive then moved into the site, though the company filed a notice of administration in March 2024 and halted production.

 In January 2018 Unilever also announced it would end Colman's production in the factory, which at the time employed 113 people, instead moving to factories in Burton-on-Trent and Germany; this was further confirmed in March of that year.
 On 24 July 2019 the final jars of mustard were produced by the factory; their best before dates were replaced with "Norwich's Last.
 By Its Finest.
 July 24th 2019", and they were gifted to the employees at the site.
 On 22 May 2020, the site closed, ending over 160 years of production by Colman's in the city.

 In August 2023, details were revealed about a new housing development proposed for the site that would have included the building of 1,859 properties, including 143 houses plus business and community space.
 The plans were expected to cost £460 million.
 These plans were scrapped in March 2024 by Norwich City Council, which cited a breakdown in communications with developers Fuel Properties and concerns over the project's environmental impact.
+In 2026, the site was acquired by Homes England.